Lottery System 2/31: A Probability Study

 • in the top 7, the chance to win again in the next 9 draws is also 83%; if in top 8, the chance is 50:50.

 In terms of percentage, the winning probability of the numbers ranges from 2.9% to 3.9% (or 169 to 222 counts as of this writing).
 This means that each number had a fair share of winning.
 In other words, any number is as good as the other.
 If the data are to be graphed linearly in terms of percentage, it would look like almost a straight line.
-This means further that, in time, as the population or number of records grow larger, the line on the graph will flatten out.
-Further, therefore, to come up with significant trending results, a smaller set of records, say results from the last 2 weeks, would suffice.
+Why is that?
+In the Law of Large Numbers, as the volume of records grow larger, the line on the graph will flatten out.
+Therefore, if we wish to look at certain trends, a smaller set of records would reveal it.

 Heat Map: 2004 – 2009